 A Sermon on Ephesians 6:10-13Read more

 What is the role of experience in the Christian life?
-In this sermon from Ephesians 6:10-13, Dr. Martyn Lloyd-Jones addresses this very practical question by looking at the apostle Paul’s letter to the Ephesians.
-He warns of the great danger of reducing all of the Christin life to mere emotions.
-This is so dangerous because it makes us put our hope not in Jesus Christ and his work, but in our own subjective feelings.
-We can become enslaved to our passing emotions desires.
+In this sermon on Ephesians 6:10–13 titled “Faith and Experience,” Dr. Martyn Lloyd-Jones addresses this very practical question by looking at the apostle Paul’s letter to the Ephesians.
+He warns of the great danger of reducing all of the Christian life to mere emotions.
+This is dangerous because it makes the Christian put their hope not in Jesus Christ and His work, but in their own subjective feelings.
+Christians can become enslaved to passing emotions and desires.
 The other danger is to reject all emotions as fundamentally deceptive and misguided.
-Some say that all we need is to affirm the truth of Christianity.
-But the biblical position avoids both these imbalances because it grounds all our hope and emotions in what God has done in Jesus Christ.
-God has declared us free from sin as His children.
+Some say that all that is needed is to affirm the truth of Christianity.
+But the biblical position avoids both these imbalances because it grounds all hope and emotions in what God has done in Jesus Christ.
+God has declared His people free from sin as His children.
 This should produce a true and lasting joy that casts out all fear and doubts.
-We can love God and neighbor because God has made us new creatures in Christ Jesus through the Holy Spirit.
+Christians can love God and neighbor because God has made them new creatures in Christ Jesus through the Holy Spirit.
 Emotions are the appropriate reaction to the objective work of God.
-This sermon calls us all to ask the question, do I have this hope in what God has done for me?
-There is no more important question any of us can ask.
+This sermon calls all to ask the question: “do I have this hope in what God has done for me?”
+There is no more important question any can ask.

 Additional Scripture Translations